 Built in the sixteenth century, the Oratorio di Santa Maria Assunta is close to the centre of town in the main street, Via Colombo.
 Inside the church you can see a wooden statue of the Madonna and a triptych that includes carvings of Jesus, the Virgin Mary and Saint John the Baptist.

 For anyone who enjoys a good view, the short walk up to the Castello di Riomaggiore at the highest point of the village is worth the small effort.
-From its terrace the views are truly panoramic, and you can see why the protective structure was built here in 1260 as a lookout and defense from barbarians and pirates.
+From its terrace the views are truly panoramic, and you can see why the protective structure was built here in 1260 as a lookout and defence from barbarians and pirates.

 Stroll Along Via Colombo